apokryphus/advanced-combat-system/README.md

  </div>

  ## OVERVIEW
-The primary purpose of this mod is to enable the player to use all humanoid NPC combat animations.
+The primary purpose of this mod is to enable the player to use all humanoid NPC combat animations available in the game.

 The NPC animations are organized into 8 unique extra movesets:
 - Olgierd + 1-Hand Sword